 There are currently 11 members in the EEA, all of which are listed below.
-Member organisations support the EEA through lobbying governments, the European Commission and raising public awareness sharks, skates, rays and chimaera.
+Member organisations support the EEA through promoting research, informing national governments and the European Commission, and raising public awareness on sharks, skates, rays and chimaeras.

 Please support the EEA by joining one or more of the following organisations and help conserve these susceptible species.